Activation via Activation Code

 3. Record associated with given ACTIVATION_ID is now in CREATED state.

-4. Activation Code Delivery Application receives an ACTIVATION_CODE and ACTIVATION_SIGNATURE (optional) and displays these information visually in the front-end so that a user can rewrite them in a mobile app with PowerAuth Mobile SDK.
+4. Activation Code Delivery Application receives an ACTIVATION_CODE (and optional map of activation signatures for supported signature algorithms) and displays these information visually in the front-end so that a user can rewrite them in a mobile app with PowerAuth Mobile SDK.

 Key Exchange

-This diagram shows how public keys are exchanged between the PowerAuth Mobile SDK and PowerAuth Server, and how the master shared secret and PowerAuth Standard Keys are derived.
+This diagram shows how public keys are exchanged between the PowerAuth Mobile SDK and PowerAuth Server, and how the activation shared secret is established.

 The Activation Code Delivery Application plays no active role in the process of a key exchange.